Code-Institute-Submissions/henryl74-The-Coffee-Garden-PP4/README.md

 ## Agile Methodology

 The principles of agile methodology were utilized during the project.
 By assigning user stories to issues and taking advantage of the GitHub Kanban board functionality, the necessary goals and priorities throughout the project could be well defined.
-In addition, labels were used to further define the priority of eacn user story in the Kanban board.
+In addition, labels were used to further define the priority of each user story in the Kanban board.

 [Back to top](<#contents>)